CS 898, Spring 2025

 After I give a few preliminary lectures laying out an introduction to tiling theory, we'll survey research from across the topic, from mathematics to computational geometry to computer graphics.
 We won't restrict attention to the newest papers only—it's not like there's a big annual conference where all the top tiling-theoretic work is published.
 We'll reach back into the 20th century when appropriate, and we'll occasionally leave the bounds of CS and wade into mathematics papers (without getting too deep into the abstract realms of pure math).

-Note for PhD students: Because this course will cover both theoretical and applied topics, you can count it towards either the "Graphics and User Interfaces" or "Algorithms & Complexity" areas of the Comp I requirements (but not both!).
+Note for CS graduate students: Because this course will cover both theoretical and applied topics, you can count it towards either the "Graphics and User Interfaces" or "Algorithms & Complexity" areas of the MMath or PhD Comp I requirements (but not both!).

 Student responsibilities